 Of important note, Fraser is also a town of artists.
 Fraser has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fraser’s character.

-A relatively large number of people in Fraser telecommute to their jobs.
-Overall, about 7.56% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small town, Fraser has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The overall education level of Fraser is somewhat higher than in the average US city of 21.84%: 26.95% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fraser is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.95% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Fraser in 2022 was $43,764, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $175,056 for a family of four.
 However, Fraser contains both very wealthy and poor people as well.